OpenToAllCTF/OpenToAllCTF.github.io/schedule.md

 permalink: /schedule/
 ---

-We sign up for CTFs posted on [CTFtime](https://ctftime.org/) and also on [EasyCTF](http://calendar.easyctf.com/).
+We sign up for CTFs posted on [CTFtime](https://ctftime.org/).
 If you know of other sources for CTFs, please let us know.
 This list is not complete.
 We will sign up for other CTFs as they are announced and become available.

 | Date | Event | Style | Placement |
 | Sometime 2016 | [33C3 CTF](https://aachen.ccc.de/)<a></a> | Jeopardy | — |